 Project constraints and assumptions:

-- Constraint: Resource limitations to design the payment page on website
+- Constraint: Resource limitations to designing the payment page on the website

 - Assumption: client requirements won’t change

 - The payment page can be prone to hacks

 The budget of the project is set at $5000